arabog/ALX-Study-1/c/head_first_c/chap_2/Readme.md

 If you want to find out the memory address of the variable, you can use the **&** operator:
 ```
 printf("x is stored at %p\n", &x);
-%p: is used to format address
+%p: is used to **format address**
 &x: is d address of x
 ```
 The address of the variable tells you where to find the variable in memory.
 That’s why an address is also called a pointer, because it points to the variable in memory.
 When you call a function, you don’t send the variable as an argument, just its value.
-**Instead of passing the value of the variable (by copy), pass its location.**
+**Instead of passing the value of the variable (by copy), pass its location.
+When you call a function, you do not send the variable as an argument, just its value.**

 Q: Why are local variables stored in the stack and globals stored somewhere else?
 A: Local and global variables are used differently.
 You will only ever get one copy of a global variable, but if you write a function that calls itself, you might get very many instances of the same local variable.